Dwarf Galaxy Discoveries from the KMTNet Supernova Program III. the Milky-Way Analog NGC~2997 Group: Abstract

 \section{Abstract}

 We present the discovery of 48 new and the analysis of 55, including 7 previously discovered, dwarf galaxy candidates around the giant spiral galaxy NGC~2997 using deep $BVI$ images from the KMTNet Supernova Program.
-Their $V$-band central surface brightness and total absolute magnitudes range between 20.3--26.7 mag arcsec$^{-2}$ and --(8.02--17.69) mag, respectively, while the $I$-band effective radii are between 0.14 and 2.97 kpc.
+Their $V$-band central surface brightness and total absolute magnitudes are in the range of 20.3--26.7 mag arcsec$^{-2}$ and --(8.02--17.69) mag, respectively, while the $I$-band effective radii are 0.14--2.97 kpc.
 We obtain $\alpha$ $\simeq$ --1.43 $\pm$ 0.02 for the faint-end slope of their luminosity function, comparable to previously measured values but shallower than theoretical predictions based on $\Lambda$CDM models.
-The distance-independent distributions of their mass and color from the host galaxy NGC~2997 suggest that the group could be dynamically young, prior to the development of significant mass segregation or radial color gradients.
-The systematically bluer colors of the brighter candidates than the fainter ones indicate higher star formation activities in brighter members.
-We suggest that the higher-mass dwarf galaxies in the group have maintained star-formation activities by effectively retaining gas content, while environmental quenching is only effective for the lower-mass galaxies.
-The interpretation of early evolutionary stage of this group is also consistent with the overall morphological distribution of the dwarf galaxy candidates showing a lack of morphologically evolved candidates but a plethora of irregularly shaped ones.
-Our detection rate of dwarf galaxy candidates in the NGC~2997 group and their inferred star formation activities are largely comparable to those found in Milky Way analog systems from the SAGA survey within the magnitude limit M$_{V}$ $\lesssim$ --13 mag, as well as those found in the ELVES survey.
+The distance-independent distributions of their mass and color suggest {\tjf that the group could have recently accreted new massive members from the surrounding fields.} The systematically bluer colors of the brighter members indicate younger stellar population and higher star formation activities in them, which appears to be consistent with similar findings from the SAGA or ELVES survey.
+We suggest that the massive and bluer dwarf galaxies in the group {\tjf have experienced less environmental quenching due to their recent accretion,} while environmental quenching is more effective for the low-mass members.
+The interpretation of NGC~2997 being populationally young with recent accretion of massive members is also consistent with the overall morphological distribution of the dwarf galaxies showing a lack of morphologically evolved candidates but a plethora of irregularly shaped ones.
+Our detection rate of dwarf galaxy candidates in the NGC~2997 group and their inferred star formation activities are comparable to those found in Milky Way analog systems from recent surveys within the magnitude limit M$_{V}$ $\lesssim$ --13 mag.